Top 10 United Nations Logos – UN Logo Design Inspiration

 1: The United Nations Logo

 The iconic logo of the United Nations was created in 1945 by a team of designers during the United Nations Conference on International Organization.
-The team was led by Oliver Lincoln Lundquist, an American architect previously working on the 1939 New York World's Fair.
+The team was led by Oliver Lincoln Lundquist, an American architect who had previously worked at the 1939 New York World's Fair.

 The logo is rendered in just two colours – the light blue of the map representing peace and the white of the surrounding wreath connoting purity.
 This simple two-tone colour scheme was chosen intentionally to make reproduction uncomplicated in the days before colour printing was widespread.